 Provides an indemnity in respect of adverse costs ordered to be paid by the insured in ongoing litigation.
 Mainly applicable to claimants in common law jurisdictions which operate a “loser pays” costs shifting rule and often bought by third party litigation funders either on an individual, per case basis or in respect of an entire portfolio of funded litigation.

 Pursuit and legal defence costs and damages in respect of patent/trademark/copyright disputes.
-Insurance of intangible assets has been identified by Lloyd’s as a key plank of future strategy and SCOR Channel looks forward to embracing the possibilities which this will help generate.
+Insurance of intangible assets has been identified by Lloyd’s as a key plank of future strategy and SCOR Syndicate looks forward to embracing the possibilities which this will help generate.

 James Parker was admitted to the Roll of Solicitors in England & Wales in 2005 and called to the Bar of England & Wales in 2007.
-He represented the interests of Lloyd’s insurers during a 4-year residence in Australia 2008-12 and subsequently worked at Brit for 6 years, leaving his role as Class Underwriter on the Legal & Structured Solutions team to take up his new position with SCOR Channel.
+He represented the interests of Lloyd’s insurers during a 4-year residence in Australia 2008-12 and subsequently worked at Brit for 6 years, leaving his role as Class Underwriter on the Legal & Structured Solutions team to take up his new position with SCOR Syndicate.